Maadskilla/web_security_labs/security-reports/Reconnaissance-&-Mapping-DVWA.md

 ## 🎯 Objective

-Create a complete list of every location where user input enters DVWA and how it is transmitted to the server.
+To Create a complete list of every location where user input enters DVWA and how it is transmitted to the server.

 ### Specific Goals